 Diverse vegetation combines with the varied topography of the ranch to provide excellent wildlife habitat for a variety of species.
 Cottonwoods, willows and grass pastures along the river and riparian areas transition to sage and oaks and then to aspen and conifers on the north and east facing slopes.
 The higher elevations of the ranch have spectacular views of the valley, including the ski runs of Steamboat Ski Resort and the distant peaks of the Elk Head and Park Range mountains.

-The entrance to the ranch is through a remote controlled gate on US-40.
+The primary entrance to the ranch is through a remote controlled gate on US-40.
 A concrete and steel bridge provides access across the river and connects with an extensive network of roads and trails around the property.
+Three additional entrances provide “back door” access to the southern end of the property.
+Private internal roads link each of these access points with the primary or main ranch road.
 The main ranch road is fully graveled and built to a comparable quality of nearby county-roads.
 Some maps show the internal road as a public road; however, those are inaccurate.
 Except for US-40 along the north boundary, there is no public or neighbor road access into or through the ranch.
-Additionally, the river and the private bridge create a control point to further restrict access to the balance of the ranch.
+Additionally, the river, private bridge, and locked southern gates create control points to restrict access to the ranch.

 Ghost Ranch enjoys a prime location between Steamboat Springs and the commercial airport, making it very convenient to both.
 The ranch features paved road access with a gated entrance and private bridge over the river.
 It is only an 8 mile/10-minute drive from the Yampa Valley Regional Airport eastward to the front gate.
 Continuing east from the ranch it is only a 16 mile/20-minute drive to downtown Steamboat Springs.